 Living In Hope; the complete memoirs of Frank Byrne

-is the first title in our new truth-telling series
+is the first title in our new truth-telling series to be launched in 2022

 Living In Hope is a distinctive memoir by Stolen Generations survivor, the late Mr. Frank Byrne, in which he tells the story of his life-long search for his mother.
 It was Mr. Byrne’s dream for his complete memoirs to be published as part of the truth-telling movement for future generations.